 In June 2017, the GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The Township is required to adopt statement No. 87 for its calendar year 2022 financial statements.
+The Township is required to adopt Statement No. 87 for its calendar year 2022 financial statements.
+The Township has not yet completed the process of evaluating the impact on GASB 87 on its financial statements.